tsmvision/calculator/README.md

-Simple Main project using create-react-app and Typescript
+Simple Calculator using create-react-app and Typescript

 ## Available Scripts